The Shark Random Swim (L\'evy flight with memory): Introduction

 \section{Introduction}

 Anomalous diffusion is a natural phenomena appearing in physics and biology for example in porous systems \cite{Porous}, the motion of membrans \cite{membran}, or giving the title to our work, in food searching strategies of marine predators such as sharks \cite{shark}.
-The elephant random walk (ERW), first introduced by \cite{und}, is a simple model that yields an anomalous diffusion.
+The Elephant Random Walk (ERW), first introduced by Schütz and Trimper \cite{und}, is a simple model that yields an anomalous diffusion.
 The ERW is a one-dimensional simple random walk on $ \mathbb{Z} $ having a memory about the whole past.
 Specifically, fix a parameter $ q \in [0,1) $.
 At each time, the elephant remembers one step from the past chosen uniformly at random.
 With probability $ q $ the elephant repeats it, and with probability $ 1-q $ it makes a step in the opposite direction.
 Equivalently, there is a second formulation of the ERW.
 For $ q \geq \frac{1}{2} $ set $ p :=2q-1 $.
 At each step, the elephant either, with probability $ p $, chooses one of the past steps uniformly at random and repeats it, or with probability $ (1-p) $, decides uniformly at random in which direction it goes.
-Since its introduction the ERW and similar models have been considered in for example \cite{Bercu}, \cite{Bercu2}, \cite{Boyer}, \cite{Coletti}, \cite{non-Gaussian}, \cite{Kursten}, \cite{und}, \cite{Serva}, and \cite{Wang}.
+Since its introduction the ERW and similar models have been considered in for example Bercu \cite{Bercu}, Bercu and Laulin \cite{Bercu2}, Boyer and Romo-Cruz \cite{Boyer}, Coletti \textit{et.al.} \cite{Coletti}, da Silva \emph{et. al} \cite{non-Gaussian}, Kürsten \cite{Kursten}, Schütz and Trimper \cite{und}, Serva \cite{Serva}, Wang and \cite{Wang}.

-The long time behavior of the ERW depends on the memory parameter $ q $, and has been studied in all regimes of $ q $ by \cite{Baur}, using the connection of the ERW to urn schemes.
-Independently, similar results have been obtained by \cite{Coletti}.
-Recently, a different approach using martingales has been studied in \cite{Bercu}.
+The long time behavior of the ERW depends on the memory parameter $ q $, and has been studied in all regimes of $ q $ by Baur and Bertoin \cite{Baur}, using the connection of the ERW to urn schemes.
+Independently, similar results have been obtained by Coletti \textit{et. al.} \cite{Coletti}.
+Recently, a different approach using martingales has been studied in Bercu \cite{Bercu}.